 Go Sailing in Northern Ireland, On the North Coast from Portrush

-For me, one main aspect of travelling is trying new experiences, and this time is was all about fishing (for our next meal)!
-At 6.30am we jumped on board the Causeway Lass boat in Portrush, for some deep-sea fishing and spectacular north Coastal Causeway views of craggy rock formations, seals and seagulls, while embracing the chilly winds and the wild waves of the Atlantic Ocean.
+For me, one main aspect of travelling is trying new experiences, and this time it was all about fishing (for our next meal)!
+At 6.30 am we jumped on board the Causeway Lass boat in Portrush, for some deep-sea fishing and spectacular north Coastal Causeway views of craggy rock formations, seals and seagulls, while embracing the chilly winds and the wild waves of the Atlantic Ocean.